 M14.
-NUI RSE PRACTITIONERS 2.
-TELEHEALTH ATTENDANCE c) is located: (i) both: (A) within a telehealth eligible area; and (B) at the time of the attendance - at least 15 kms by road from the specialist or consultant physician mentioned in paragraph (a); or (ii) in Australia if the patient is a patient of: (A) an Aboriginal Medical Service; or (B) an Aboriginal Community Controlled Health Service for which a direction made under subsection 19(2) of the Act applies.
-(See para MN.12.5 of explanatory notes to this Category) Fee: \$28.75 Benefit: 85% = \$24.45 Extended Medicare Safety Net Cap: \$86.25 A professional attendance lasting at least 20 minutes (whether or not continuous) by a participating nurse practitioner that requires the provision of clinical support to a patient who: a) is participating in a video consultation with a specialist or consultant physician; and b) is not an admitted patient; and c) is located: (i) both: (A) within a telehealth eligible area; and (B) at the time of the attendance - at least 15 kms by road from the specialist or consultant physician mentioned in paragraph (a); or (ii) in Australia if the patient is a patient of: (A) an Aboriginal Medical Service; or (B) an Aboriginal Community Controlled Health Service for which a direction made under subsection 19(2) of the Act applies.
-82221 (See para MN.12.5 of explanatory notes to this Category) Fee: \$54.55 Benefit: 85% = \$46.40 Extended Medicare Safety Net Cap: \$163.65 A professional attendance lasting at least 40 minutes (whether or not continuous) by a participating nurse practitioner that requires the provision of clinical support to a patient who: a) is participating in a video consultation with a specialist or consultant physician; and b) is not an admitted patient; and c) is located: 82222 (i) both:
+NU JRSE PRACTITIONERS 2.
+TELEHEALTH ATTEN DANCE c) is located: (i) both: (A) within a telehealth eligible area; and (B) at the time of the attendance - at least 15 kms by road from the specialist consultant physician mentioned in paragraph (a); or or (ii) in Australia if the patient is a patient of: (A) an Aboriginal Medical Service; or (B) an Aboriginal Community Controlled Health Service for which a direction under subsection 19(2) of the Act applies. n made (See para MN.12.5 of explanatory notes to this Category) Fee: \$28.75 Benefit: 85% = \$24.45 Extended Medicare Safety Net Cap: \$86.25 A professional attendance lasting at least 20 minutes (whether or not continuous) by a participation practitioner that requires the provision of clinical support to a patient who: ng nurse a) is participating in a video consultation with a specialist or consultant physician; and b) is not an admitted patient; and c) is located: (i) both: (A) within a telehealth eligible area; and (B) at the time of the attendance - at least 15 kms by road from the specialist consultant physician mentioned in paragraph (a); or or (ii) in Australia if the patient is a patient of: (A) an Aboriginal Medical Service; or (B) an Aboriginal Community Controlled Health Service for which a direction under subsection 19(2) of the Act applies. n made 82221 (See para MN.12.5 of explanatory notes to this Category) Fee: \$54.55 Benefit: 85% = \$46.40 Extended Medicare Safety Net Cap: \$163.65 A professional attendance lasting at least 40 minutes (whether or not continuous) by a participation practitioner that requires the provision of clinical support to a patient who: ng nurse a) is participating in a video consultation with a specialist or consultant physician; and b) is not an admitted patient; and c) is located: 82222 (i) both: